amanvig1/website/content/post/05_bfs_vs_topo.md

 There are many different algorithms to arrive at a topological ordering.
 Also, a graph can have more than one valid topological ordering.

-Here's a visualization of one such topological sorting algorithm [^1] on a graph of project dependencies.
-The edges indicate dependents i.e, `pest` depends on `serde_json`, etc.
+Here's a visualization of one such topological sorting algorithm[^1] on a graph of project dependencies.
+The edges indicate dependents, i.e, `pest` depends on `serde_json`, etc.
 Feel free to pause and explore the order in which nodes are visited.
 You can click on a node to start topological sort on that node.
 Note that we are not performing topological sort on the whole graph, but only the *subgraph* that is accessible from the selected node.